Designing a Data Grid System That Actually Works

 For filtering

 Approach #1 - Active filter chips inline - Too much vertical space, pushed content down.
+Also, depending on project, there can be a lot of facets.

 Approach #3 - Dropdown panel - The winner.
 It balanced immediate visibility (you can see active filters) with efficient space usage (the panel only appears when needed), while giving users control over when filters execute.